 iOS (for iPads): iOS 10 or later

 Safari on Mac OS (OS X)

-- Note: for older OS X versions back to 10.7, you can try to use the most recent versions of Chrome or Firefox, which are available for that system.
+- Note: for older OS X versions back to 10.8, you can try to use the most recent versions of Chrome or Firefox being available on that system.